joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/07/28/business/28reuters-usa-tech-congress.html?searchResultPosition=4

 **John Saxon, a Star of ‘Enter the Dragon,’ Is Dead at 83**\
-`He was sometimes compared to Marlon Brando — whom he thought he outacted in the one film they made together, “The Appaloosa.”`\
+`He was sometimes compared to Marlon Brando — whom he thought he had outacted in the one film they made together, “The Appaloosa.”`\
 https://nytimes.com/2020/07/28/arts/television/john-saxon-dead.html?searchResultPosition=5

 **NFL Training Camps Opening With Eye on Baseball, Babysitting**\